 The color wheel above can do many things, but it’s essentially a tool that helps us by providing a visual representation of colors that will work together.

-Warm Colors: Hues red through yellow, which includes most browns, beiges, and tans.
-Active and stimulating.
+- Warm Colors: Hues red through yellow, which includes most browns, beiges, and tans.
+Warm colors are active and stimulating.
+They are especially good at making items pop.

-Cool Colors: Hues green through purple, including most grays.
-Recede or fade.
-Cool and
+- Cool Colors: Hues green through purple, including most grays.
+Cool colors recede or fade, so they make rooms feel bigger.
+These colors are cool and relaxing.

 Monochromatic Color Scheme

-One color from the color wheel is repeated in various shades and tints.
-You can have just one paint color repeated through your home in different shades.
+One color from the color wheel is repeated in various shades (darker versions of the color) and tints (lighter versions of the color).
+You can have just one paint color repeated through your home in different shades for a very easy, restful color palette.
+To do this, simply choose one paint card with colors ranging from light to dark, and go from there.

 Complementary Color Scheme